 When using this strategy it’s important to make sure that you are genuinely offering much more value with the “premium” than you are with the “standard”.

 This strategy works extremely well in cases where the incremental cost of delivering the “premium” is relatively low because the price differential ends up as pure profit on your bottom line.

 The Unlimited Strategy

-Most people are extremely risk averse.
-They fear being stung by unexpected charges whether this be related to data usage, medical costs or consulting fees.
+Most people are extremely risk-averse.
+They fear being stung by unexpected charges whether this is related to data usage, medical costs or consulting fees.